alessandromigliore/InteractiveClassicalArt/Third delivery/Architecture.md

 ![arduino](/images/arduino.jpg)

 The Arduino Uno is a microcontroller board based on the ATmega328.
 It has 14 digital input/output pins, 6 analog inputs, a 16 MHz resonator, a USB connection, a power jack, an in-circuit system programming (ICSP) header, and a reset button.
 It contains everything needed to support the microcontroller; simply connecting it to a computer with a USB cable or powering it with a battery to get started.
 The Uno differs from all preceding Arduino boards in that it does not use the FTDI USB-to-serial driver chip.
 Instead, it features an ATmega16U2 programmed as a USB-to-serial converter.
-This auxiliary microcontroller has its own USB bootloader, which allows advanced users to reprogram it.
+This auxiliary microcontroller has its USB bootloader, which allows advanced users to reprogram it.

 ### 1.3 WiFi Module - ESP8266